 Description And Comments

-Playing the game is free, and no deposit is required for the FONE.
-You'll need a valid theme park ticket to sign up before play and you can choose both the time and location of your adventure.
-Register at Future World's Innovations East or Innoventions West buildings or along the Odyssey Bridge connecting Future World to World Showcase.
-Report to the Italy, Norway, or the United Kingdom Pavilion to pick up your FONE before heading off to your chosen country.
+Playing the game is free, and no deposit is required for the device.
+You’ll need a valid theme park ticket to sign up before you play, and you can choose both the time and location of your adventure.
+Register at the Italy or Norway Pavilions, International Gateway (near the UK Pavilion), or the east side of the main walkway from Future World to World Showcase.

-Each group can have up to three FONEs for the same adventure.
-Because you're working with a device about the size of a cell phone, it's best if you have one FONE for every two people in your group.
+Each group can have up to three devices for the same adventure.
+Because you’re working with a device about the size of a cell phone, it’s best to have one device for every two people in your group.

 From a Fairlawn, New Jersey, dad:

 [Agent P’s] World Showcase Adventure should be renamed How to Keep the Tweens Out of Your Hair While You Enjoy World Showcase.

 A Tucker, Georgia, mother of a 7-year-old is also a fan:

 My daughter and I thoroughly enjoyed [Agent P’s] World Showcase Adventure.
 The interactivity was clever and exciting, the clues were challenging yet simple enough for a child to figure out, plus NO LINES!

 A mom from Granger, Indiana, discovered a practical dimension to Agent P: